Formation of Saudi Arabia

-The unification of Saudi Arabia was a military and political campaign in which the various tribes, sheikhdoms, city-states, emirates, and kingdoms of most of the central Arabian Peninsula were conquered by the House of Saud, or Al Saud.
-Unification started in 1902 and continued until 1932, when the Kingdom of Saudi Arabia was proclaimed under the leadership of Abdulaziz, known in the West as Ibn Saud, creating what is sometimes referred to as the Third Saudi State, to differentiate it from the Emirate of Diriyah, the First Saudi State and the Emirate of Nejd, the Second Saudi State, also House of Saud states.
+The unification of Saudi Arabia was a series of military and political campaigns in which the various tribes, sheikhdoms, city-states, emirates, and kingdoms of most of the Arabian Peninsula were brought under the rule of the House of Saud.
+Unification began in 1902 and culminated in 1932, when the Kingdom of Saudi Arabia was proclaimed under the leadership of Ibn Saud, marking the establishment of what is known as the Third Saudi state, the successor to the First Saudi state and the Second Saudi state.
+A brief final phase of consolidation continued into 1934.

-The Al-Saud had been in exile in the British-protected Emirate of Kuwait since 1893, after their second episode of removal from power and dissolution of their polity, this time by the Al Rashid Emirate of Ha'il.
-In 1902, Abdulaziz Al Saud recaptured Riyadh, the Al Saud dynasty's former capital.
-He went on to subdue the rest of Nejd, al-Hasa, Jabal Shammar, Asir, and Hejaz (the location of the Muslim holy cities of Mecca and Medina) between 1913 and 1926.
-The resultant polity was named the Kingdom of Hejaz and Nejd from 1927 until it was further consolidated with al-Hasa into the Kingdom of Saudi Arabia in 1932.
+The House of Saud had been in exile in the British-protected Emirate of Kuwait since 1893, following their second removal from power and the dissolution of their polity by the Rashidi dynasty rulers of the Emirate of Jabal Shammar, allies of the Ottoman Empire.

+In 1902, Ibn Saud returned to Najd and recaptured Riyadh, the former capital of the House of Saud.
+He subsequently consolidated control over much of the Arabian Peninsula, subjugating the remainder of Najd, seizing Al-Hasa from the Ottoman Empire, and conquering the Emirate of Jabal Shammar and the Hejaz from the Kingdom of Hejaz home to the Muslim holy cities of Mecca and Medina between 1913 and 1925.

+The resulting state was known as the Kingdom of Hejaz and Najd from 1926 until it was renamed the Kingdom of Saudi Arabia in 1932.
+Two years later, in 1934, following the formal conclusion of the unification, the Kingdom of Yemen launched a war against Saudi Arabia.
+Saudi forces emerged victorious, ending Yemeni claims to the southern provinces of Asir, Najran, and Jazan.
+The Saudi–Yemeni War is often considered part of the broader unification process and is sometimes described as its second phase.

 It has often been claimed that this process caused some 400,000 to 800,000 casualties.
 However, recent research suggests that though bloody, the number of deaths and injuries was significantly lower.

 Background

-Abdulaziz bin Abdul Rahman Al Saud.
+Ibn Saud.
 The founder of Saudi Arabia in 1934 and the military leader of the unification of Saudi Arabia.

-Following the Diriyah agreement between Muhammad ibn Abdul Wahhab and Muhammad ibn Saud in the mid-18th century, the Al Saud clan founded the First Saudi State, a polity grounded in a strict interpretation of Islam.
-The ideology born of this alliance was later termed Wahhabism, a movement advocating the purification of Islamic practices and a return to what its adherents viewed as the original teachings of Islam.
-Originating in the Nejd region of central Arabia, the First Saudi State expanded rapidly, conquering most of the Arabian Peninsula and ultimately capturing the Muslim holy city of Mecca in 1802.
+The First Saudi state was founded in 1727.
+Following the Diriyah pact in 1744 between Muhammad Abdul Wahhab and Muhammad bin Saud, the state grew in power.
+The alliance established a polity grounded in a strict interpretation of Islam.
+The religious doctrine that emerged from this partnership later became known as Wahhabism, a movement advocating the purification of Islamic practices and a return to what its followers considered the original teachings of Islam.
+Originating in the Najd region of central Arabia, the First Saudi state expanded rapidly, gaining control over much of the Arabian Peninsula and capturing the holy city of Mecca in 1803.